|

 to the relevant agencies.
 Such fund may likewise be allocated

 per airshed for the undertakings herein stated.
+The

 Fund shall be sourced from the fines imposed and damages awarded